eeharold/generate_wpa_supplicant_config/README.md

 # generate_wpa_supplicant_config
 A sample which generates various wpa_supplicant configuration files.

-In the embedded system, most WI-FI module support "wpa_supplicant", so we can use "WPA" command to control it.
+In the embedded system, most WI-FI modules support "wpa_supplicant", so we can use "WPA" command to control it.
-But, if your SSID or password has a special character, you can't run by the shell command.
+But, if your SSID or password includes a special character, you can't run by the shell command.
 Therefore, I use these program to generate different encrypted type of  "wpa_supplicant" configure file.

 The program's flow as follow.